LeoKids/RetroZilla/README.txt

   RetroZilla, and instead use the current version of SeaMonkey or Firefox.
   They are much more secure and compatible with the modern web than RetroZilla is.

+  For the case of Windows XP And Vista,The last version for them was 52.9.0ESR

 * We recommend that Windows 2000 users use Firefox 12 or SeaMonkey 2.9.